Chevron Corporation (CVX) Stock: A Look at the Analyst Recommendations

 CVX) stock’s latest price update

-Chevron Corporation (NYSE: CVX)’s stock price has increased by 1.47 compared to its previous closing price of 152.34. but the company has seen a -2.60% decline in its stock price over the last five trading sessions.
+Chevron Corporation (NYSE: CVX)’s stock price has decreased by -0.99 compared to its previous closing price of 156.07. but the company has seen a 0.15% gain in its stock price over the last five trading sessions.
 MarketWatch.com reported on 03/18/23 that Republicans’ pro-drilling energy bill is DOA.
 It’s still a rebuke of Biden’s climate agenda and a 2024 weapon.

 CVX’s Market Performance

-Chevron Corporation (CVX) has seen a -2.60% fall in stock performance for the week, with a -7.20% decline in the past month and a -9.62% plunge in the past quarter.
-The volatility ratio for the week is 3.53%, and the volatility levels for the past 30 days are at 2.58% for CVX.
-The simple moving average for the last 20 days is -3.84% for CVX stock, with a simple moving average of -6.22% for the last 200 days.
+Chevron Corporation (CVX) has seen a 0.15% rise in stock performance for the week, with a -3.64% decline in the past month and a -10.51% plunge in the past quarter.
+The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are at 2.72% for CVX.
+The simple moving average for the last 20 days is -3.45% for CVX stock, with a simple moving average of -6.09% for the last 200 days.

 Analysts’ Opinion of CVX